UPnPsdk/UPnPsdk/README.md

 -->

 ## 5. Build Instructions
 You need to have `git` installed.
-Just clone this repository:
+On Microsoft Windows you must "Enable symbolic links" when asked for "Configuring extra options" while running the <a href="https://git-scm.com/downloads/win">git installation program</a>.
+Then just clone this repository:

     ~$ git clone https://github.com/UPnPsdk/UPnPsdk.git UPnPsdk-project/
     ~$ cd UPnPsdk-project/

 You are now in the relative root directory of the program source tree.
+On Microsoft Windows you should first provide symbolic links with `git config core.symlinks true` on the command line.
+More details and troubleshooting at <a href="https://stackoverflow.com/a/59761201/5014688">Git symbolic links in Windows</a>.

 All project directory references are relative to its root directory (CMAKE_SOURCE_DIR) that is `UPnPsdk-project/` if you haven't used another directory name with the clone command above.
 If in daubt with file access or with executing you should first ensure that you are in the projects root directory.

 ### 5.1.
 Linux and MacOS build
 Be in the projects root directory.
 First configure: